Hamad-Anwar/Coffe-Shop-Beautifull-UI/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the Coffee app, follow these steps:
+If you'd like to contribute to the app, follow these steps:

 1. Fork this repository.